 Ready for rain or shine

 Our summers are wrought with freak storms and southerlies, up-ending tablecloths and giving flight to hundreds of serviettes.

 Therefore, make sure your backyard BBQ is weatherproof; expect a windy, rainy mess of a day and organise a back-up sheltered entertaining area, just in case.

 Make a splash

 If it’s going to be a stinking hot day, it can be fun to include some water play.
-It’s a great way to keep young kids’ body temperatures down, it keeps the older kids entertained and even the adults will get into it (especially the ones who’ve hung around the Beer Station for a while).
+It keeps younger kids’ body temperatures down, it keeps the older kids entertained and even the adults will get into it (especially the ones who’ve been hanging around the Beer Station for a while).

 Keep your cool